A Big Bold Beautiful Journey: Production

 In December 2020, A Big Bold Beautiful Journey, written by Seth Reiss, was featured on the annual Black List.
 In February 2024, it was announced that Kogonada would direct the film with Reiss producing.
 Margot Robbie and Colin Farrell were in conversation to star.
 Later that month, Deadline reported that Sony Pictures had tied up at European Film Market a deal in the $50M range for the movie, described as "one of the market's hottest scripts".
 In April 2024, Lily Rabe, Jodie Turner-Smith, Phoebe Waller-Bridge and newcomer Lucy Thomas joined the cast.

 Filming began in April 2024 in California.
 In May, Billy Magnussen, Sarah Gadon, Hamish Linklater, Brandon Perea, Yuvi Hecht, Calahan Skogman, Chloe East, Jacqueline Novak and Jennifer Grant rounded out the cast.

-Kogonada has called Howl's Moving Castle and Eternal Sunshine of the Spotless Mind as influences on the film.
+Kogonada has cited Howl's Moving Castle and Eternal Sunshine of the Spotless Mind as influences on the film.

 Music

 The film's score was composed by Joe Hisaishi, his first Western film soundtrack.
-The soundtrack also features four songs by Laufey, "The Risk", "Winter Wonderland", "But Beautiful" and "Let's Dream In The Moonlight – Take 1", and a Mitski cover of Pete Townshend's "Let My Love Open the Door".
+The soundtrack also features four songs by Laufey, "The Risk", "Winter Wonderland", "But Beautiful", and "Let's Dream in the Moonlight – Take 1", and a Mitski cover of Pete Townshend's "Let My Love Open the Door".

 Release

-A Big Bold Beautiful Journey was first released in the Philippines on September 17, 2025, and in Albania on September 18, 2025.
-In the United States, the film was released on September 19, 2025, after being previously scheduled for release on May 9, 2025.
+A Big Bold Beautiful Journey was first released in the Philippines on September 17, 2025, and in Albania the next day.
+In the United States, the film was released on September 19, after being previously scheduled for release on May 9.

 Reception

 Box office

-As of 9 October 2025, A Big Bold Beautiful Journey has grossed $7 million in the United States and Canada, and $13 million in other territories, for a worldwide total of $20 million.
+A Big Bold Beautiful Journey grossed $6.7 million in the United States and Canada, and $13.5 million in other territories, for a worldwide total of $20.2 million.

 In the United States and Canada, A Big Bold Beautiful Journey was released alongside Him, and was projected to gross $8–10 million from 3,300 theaters in its opening weekend.
 The film made $1.4 million on its first day, and went on to debut to just $3.5 million, finishing in sixth place.

 Critical response

-For Deadline, critic Pete Hammond writes that the film is "an uneven blend of introspective drama and high-concept fantasy that feels a bit lost in translation and doesn’t quite work the way it was intended" while also pointing out that it's "slow" and "overly talky."
+Metacritic, which uses a weighted average, assigned the film a score of 43 out of 100, based on 45 critics, indicating "mixed or average" reviews.
+Audiences polled by CinemaScore gave the film an average grade of "B−" on an A+ to F scale, while those surveyed by PostTrak gave it 2.5 out of five stars, with 44% saying they would definitely recommend the film.

-Audiences polled by CinemaScore gave the film an average grade of "B-" on an A+ to F scale, while those surveyed by PostTrak gave it 2.5 out of five stars, with 44% saying they would definitely recommend the film.
+For Deadline, critic Pete Hammond writes that the film is "an uneven blend of introspective drama and high-concept fantasy that feels a bit lost in translation and doesn't quite work the way it was intended" while also pointing out that it's "slow" and "overly talky."

 The film contains Burger King product placement, that was characterized by critics as "cringe-in-your-seat", and "rather disappointing".